danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ![SystemNotification logo](Logo.png)

-System notifications have a standard style, but can be customized to great extent to fit your specific needs.
+SystemNotification notifications can be styled and customized to great extent.
+You can also use completely custom views.

+SystemNotification supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.